 AtKisson has since released four more albums and two singles on the independent label Rain City Records.
-His music video for the single “We Love the SDGs” has been viewed over 30,000 times.
+His music video for the single “We Love the SDGs” has been viewed 40,000 times.
 His music has been featured by the United Nations and in European Union events and adopted for use in UN-sponsored training and national education programs.